Dazed and Confused (film): Reception

-Dazed and Confused was released on September 24, 1993, in 183 theaters, grossing $918,127 on its opening weekend.
-It went on to make $7.9 million in North America.

-The film received positive reviews from critics.
-On review aggregator Rotten Tomatoes, it has a 92% approval rating based on 62 reviews, with a weighted average rating of 7.90/10.
+Dazed and Confused received positive reviews from critics.
+On review aggregator Rotten Tomatoes, it has a 93% approval rating based on 67 reviews, with a weighted average score of 8.00/10.
 The website's critical consensus reads: "Featuring an excellent ensemble cast, a precise feel for the 1970s, and a killer soundtrack, Dazed and Confused is a funny, affectionate, and clear-eyed look at high school life."
-Metacritic provides a score of 78 out of 100 from 19 critics, indicating "generally favorable" reviews.
+Metacritic gives it a score of 82 out of 100 based on reviews from 21 critics.

 Film critic Roger Ebert awarded the film three stars out of four, praising the film as "art crossed with anthropology" with a "painful underside".
 Janet Maslin of The New York Times wrote, "Dazed and Confused has an enjoyably playful spirit, one that amply compensates for its lack of structure".
 Desson Howe of The Washington Post, wrote, "Dazed succeeds on its own terms and reflects American culture so well, it becomes part of it".
 In her review for The Austin Chronicle, Marjorie Baumgarten gave particular praise to Matthew McConaughey's performance: "He is a character we're all too familiar with in the movies but McConaughey nails this guy without a hint of condescension or whimsy, claiming this character for all time as his own".

 Rolling Stones Peter Travers gave the film four stars out of four, and praised Linklater as a "sly and formidable talent, bringing an anthropologist's eye to this spectacularly funny celebration of the rites of stupidity.
 His shitfaced American Graffiti is the ultimate party movie – loud, crude, socially irresponsible and totally irresistible".
 In his review for Time, Richard Corliss wrote, "Linklater is surely no ham-fisted moralist, and his film has lots of attitude to shake a finger at.
 But it also has enough buoyant '70s music to shake anybody's tail feather, and a kind of easy jubilance of narrative and character".
 Owen Gleiberman of Entertainment Weekly gave the film an "A" rating, and wrote, "Yet if Linklater captures the comic goofiness of the time, he also evokes its liberating spirit.
 The film finds its meaning in the subtle clash between the older, sadistic macho-jock ethos and the follow-your-impulse hedonism that was the lingering legacy of the '60s".